Melvin Bard

-Melvin Michel Maxence Bard (born 6 November 2000) is a French professional footballer who plays as left-back for club Nice.
+Melvin Michel Maxence Bard (born 6 November 2000) is a French professional footballer who plays as left-back or left wing-back for club Leeds United, on loan from club Nice.

 Club career

 Lyon

 On 13 August 2019, Bard signed his first professional contract with Lyon.
 He made his professional debut with Lyon in a 4–0 Ligue 1 win over Nîmes on 6 December 2019.

 Nice

 On 31 July 2021, Ligue 1 side Nice announced the signing of Bard from Lyon.
+Later that year, on 2 October, he scored his first goal for the club in a 2–1 victory over Brest.

+Loan to Leeds United

+On 1 September 2026, Bard joined Premier League club Leeds United on loan for the 2026–27 season.